If you potentially have more than one source of coverage, the coverages will be classified as primary or secondary.

 2) how much they will be willing to reimburse.

 Once you have that information, you’ll need a copy of the decision to submit with your World Nomads claim.
-We will be looking to reimburse you for your remaining expenses and will be unable to process your claim without this information.
+Should you have a covered claim, we will be looking to reimburse you for your remaining expenses and will be unable to process your claim without this information.

-It’s important to inform yourself of the medical coverages available to you as you travel abroad.
+It’s important to educate yourself about the medical coverages available to you as you travel abroad.
 Some primary medical insurance providers may not offer coverage for incidents occurring outside the United States.
-Two such examples include TRICARE and Medicare.
-However, please note that some Medicare supplements may have foreign coverage that could come into play while you’re traveling.